 Before you are going to start to extend Phing let's have a look at the source layout.
-You should be comfortable with the organization of files witch in the source tree of Phing before start coding.
+You should be comfortable with the organization of files in the source tree of Phing before starting to code.
 After you extracted the source distribution or checked it out from git you should see the following directory structure:

 | `-- phing

 | | | `-- condition

 | | `-- user

 | `-- phing_guide